Send offline transactions to Facebook

 - From the dropdown list, select the connection.

-If you haven’t established a connection yet, see Establish connection.
+If you haven’t established a connection yet, see Create a connection.

 Use an access token which allows you to send a request.